What Is Saliva & Why Is It Important? (+ 5 Fun Facts)

 What Enzyme is in Saliva?

 The main enzyme in saliva is amylase, which breaks down carbohydrates.
-But other enzymes in saliva help break down proteins and fats.
+But there are also other enzymes in saliva that help break down proteins and fats.
 For example, lipase breaks down fats, while pepsin breaks down proteins.

 Saliva also contains bicarbonate, which helps neutralise the acid in your mouth.
 This is important because that acid can erode the enamel on our teeth, leading to cavities and tooth decay.